pec0ra/buvic/README.md

 Finally, the results from LibRadtran and from the darksky.net api call are used to apply the cos correction to the calibrated spectrum.
 This information as well as the input parameters used is returned from the `calculate` method as a `Result` object.

+This `Result` object will later be converted to output files.